Copy updated Jan 6, 2023

 Short Notice, with Kids

-So much can happen in 60 days (as we’ve seen this year).
+So much can happen in 60 days (as we’ve seen in the past few years).
 But it’s quite amazing what you can pull together on short notice, once you get clear on what matters most.
 P&P, after a long-term long-distance relationship, were ready to marry.
 And the chance when they and their kids would all be together was coming up shortly.
 So we gathered in the forest at Lazo Marsh and with a handful of the people they love, cemented their commitment to one another, their children and each other’s.
 Just as they are, it was open-hearted, genuine, caring and inclusive.
-An honour for everyone there to be part of.
-More amazing images from McKinnon Photography here.
+An honour for everyone there to be part of. image by McKinnon Photography

 Annual Weekend Getaway (+18)